 Start Sober Journey at Allure Detox

-While the physical symptoms of PCP withdrawal are not quite as severe as the psychological symptoms, physical discomfort is very common.
+While the physical symptoms of PCP withdrawal are not as severe as the psychological symptoms, physical discomfort is widespread.
 Fortunately, it can easily be treated with a combination of over-the-counter pain relievers and non-narcotic sleep aids in most cases.
 To learn more about the process of PCP withdrawal or to learn more about our recovery program.